joergschwarzwaelder/hhc2021/Additional/Holiday Hero.md

 **Location: NetWars, Santa's Castle, Roof**
 **Elf: Chimney Scissorsticks**

-This game can be completed in two different ways, Two player mode or single player mode.
+This game can be completed in two different ways, two player mode or single player mode.

 ### Two Player Mode
 The game score depends on the capability of both players.
 It is doable, but you need to concentrate on the game; the same applies of course to the other player.
 Furthermore, some browsers tend to have some lag in this game.